Spring – the best time for a holiday in North Wales?

 Stay for longer in our Snowdonia holiday cottages

 Spend a week in our holiday cottages in Snowdonia and you’ll have time for a few day trips further afield.
-For spring flowers and wildlife we recommend
+For spring flowers and wildlife, we recommend:

 Bodnant Gardens – 80 acres of formal gardens, woodland and panoramic mountain views to stir your senses.